-543 Beginning Educational Display
+543 Beginning Educational Exhibit

-Class for individuals that are exhibiting in the Beginning I and II Collection.
-If only exhibiting in this category, then ages 7-9.
-Follow the general rules listed for the Educational displays.
+Class for individuals that are exhibiting in the Beginning I and II Collection or Beginning Notebook Classes.
+If only exhibiting in this category, then ages 9-12.

-544 Intermediate Educational Display
+544 Intermitted Educational Exhibit

-Class for individuals that are exhibiting in the Intermediate Collection.
-If only exhibiting in this category, then ages 10-13.
-Follow the general rules listed for the Educational displays.
+Class for individuals that are exhibiting in the Intermediate Collection or Intermediate Notebook Classes.
+If only exhibiting in this category, then ages 11-14.